 - Soft – Is a very gentle way of offering an upsell/cross-sell or bundle on the product page, cart page or during the checkout.
 It doesn’t distract the customer and hurts overall conversion but the take rate is very low.
 For example, Amazon’s FBG is a soft approach because it’s not adding an extra step to the conversion funnel.

 - Pop-up – Pop-up could be a quite aggressive approach, but also one of the most effective ones.
-Pop-up could be either displayed as a passive offer (i.e. customer doesn’t need to click to close it and continue) or active offer which requires a customer to accept/decline it in order to continue.
+Pop-up could be either displayed as a passive offer (i.e. customer doesn’t need to click to close it and continue) or an active offer which requires a customer to accept/decline it in order to continue.
 This is the approach we are using in Candy Rack, but we believe we have found the right balance in terms of UX.

 - Agent/chat – The last type is when a customer is offered to upsell/cross-sell/bundle via agent or bot on the online chat or phone.
 This is a very effective approach, but its use is limited as not every store has a live chat feature.

-Our recommended upsell approach for Shopify
+Our recommended upsell approach (not just) for Shopify stores

 Here are the seven strategies and tactics you should keep in mind when implementing upselling/cross-selling/bundling offers on your Shopify store.